-We charge $175/hour in our Cessna 140 and $65/hour in customer aircraft.
-Both the Stick and Rudder Master Class and the Tailwheel Endorsement course are flat-rated at $995 for six hours of flight time.
+We charge $75/hour in customer aircraft.
 We don’t charge for ground instruction.
 Payment must be made in advance, but we refund the unused portion in the event of cancellation of the remainder of the course for any reason.
 We do not accept credit cards, so bring a check or cash.

 About Tailwheel Town

 The name, “Tailwheel Town”, was arrived at after our first move.
 It stood to reason that wherever we taught our courses would become Tailwheel Town.
-We are currently located in Sisters, Oregon.
+We are currently located in Sisters, Oregon, but will soon be relocating to Idaho!
 It’s a great airport.
 It is a privately owned airport which is open to the public.
 It has several hangar homes on either side of the runway.
 Benny and Julie Benson purchased the airport a short time ago and have wasted no time in making huge improvements.
 It now has a newly built and wider runway, fuel and tiedowns as well as free loaner bicycles and a loaner car.
 For more information about airport facilities, call 541 719 0602.
 You can also check it out online at www.sistersairport.com